accel-sim/accel-sim-framework/util/tracer_nvbit/README.md

-# Instructions on using tracer tools for GPGPU-sim
+# Instructions on using tracer tool for Accel-sim

 * First insall the nvbit tool:
     ```bash